RSE-Sheffield/Code_cafe/First_steps_with_R/README.md

     plot(x,y,xlab="Petal Length",ylab="Petal Width",main="Iris Data",col=iris$Species)
     legend(x = 1, y = 2.5, legend = levels(iris$Species), col = c(1:3), pch=1)

-**Exercise - Tooth growth**: try summarising and plotting a different dataset using the commands you've learned.
+**Exercise - Tooth growth**:

+Try summarising and plotting a different dataset using the commands you've learned.
 The name of the dataset to investigate is `ToothGrowth`.
 Again, you can use `help(ToothGrowth)` to see contextual information and metadata.

 ## Packages